coreyferguson/growme-auth/README.md

 ## Summary

-Provides the authentication for all subdomains of scil.help.
+Provides the authentication for all subdomains of scil.link.

 ## Deploy